sakshigambhire/Grocery/README.md

 # Grocery
-An online grocery store project built to showcase features like product listing, cart management, and checkou
+An online grocery store project built to showcase features like product listing, cart management, and checkout